Codeize/Codeize/README.md

 -->
 - 🔭 I’m currently working on a a discord bot!
 - 🌱 I’m currently learning `Java` and `C#`!
+-
 <!--
 - 🤔 I’m looking for help with ...
+- 👯 I’m looking to collaborate on ...
 -->
 - 😄 Pronouns: he/him